• Home

 Without Awareness, There is No Choice!

-What can help this state of disassociation?
-Myofascial release and myofascial unwinding.Myofascial restrictions do not show up in any standard tests, so myofascial restrictions that solidify these chronic holding or freeze response patterns in our bodies are missed or misdiagnosed in healthcare.
+What can assist with this state of disassociation?
+The benefits of myofascial release and myofascial unwinding.
+Myofascial restrictions do not show up in any standard tests, so these restrictions that solidify chronic holding or freeze response patterns in our bodies are often missed or misdiagnosed in healthcare.

 Copyright © 2026 Your Healing Release - All Rights Reserved.